AtMostafa/good-coding-practices/workshop/pep8.org.md

 ---

-* Limit the `try` clause to the absolute minimum amount of code necessary.
-Again, this avoids masking bugs.
+- Limit the `try` clause to the absolute minimum amount of code.
+Do not let errors disappear silently.

     Yes: